 - Partly Cloudy Weather will boost your Rock type counters.

 Questions about taking on Mega Charizard X in Pokémon Go?

 Do you have any questions about taking on this Mega Pokémon?
 Any tips for fellow trainers?
-Let us know in the comments below, and be sure to check out our Complete Pokédex, as well as our many other Pokémon Go Guides so you too can become a Pokémon Master!
+Let us know in the comments below, and be sure to check out our other Pokémon Go Guides so you too can become a Pokémon Master!

 Get the best of iMore in your inbox, every day!